Kurt Warner's Arena Football Unleashed

 Kurt Warner's Arena Football Unleashed is a sports video game developed and published by Midway for the Sony PlayStation.
-It was released in North America on May 18, 2000.
+It was released in North America on May 18, 2000 and was based on the 2000 Arena Football League season.
 It is of note that it would not be until 2006 before another Arena Football League video game would be released.
 It is based around the fame of American football quarterback Kurt Warner, a former AFL player for the Iowa Barnstormers who later went on to star in the NFL.